cjerdonek/open-rcv/README.md

 Running It
 ----------

-To count the ballots for a contest, pass the path to a [BLT file][blt-description]:
+To count the ballots for a contest, pass a path to a [BLT file][blt-description]:

     $ rcv CONTEST.blt